Health & Safety Measures

 o Identification of the issuing body of the vaccine certificate

 Children under 12 years of age are exempt from the above requirements, and will simply have to fill out the health form to be granted entry.

+Please note that requirements are applied based on the country of flight origin, not nationality or passport.
 Further information may be consulted on Spain’s Travel Safe webpage by selecting traveler’s country of flight origin.